amitrai99/backbone-forum/README.md

 * Install [json-server](https://github.com/typicode/json-server) for dummy APIs

-Add data in db.json file and start the server.
+Add data in db.json file and start the json-server.

 There is some test data already in the `etc/json-server/db.json` folder.
 You can use that to test the app.